RaquelMAlvarez/TSPNFINAL/README.md

 Items should not be displayed once they have been selected

 There should be an administrator role provided.
 Administrators should be able to add and delete users and items.

+Prerequisites or dependencies needed to run the website:

+To run the website locally, ensure you have the following dependencies installed:

+Visual Studio Code
+Node.js
+Required npm packages:
+bcrypt.js
+body-parser
+cookie-parser
+dotenv
+ejs
+express-mustache
+express-validator
+express
+json-web-token
+jsonwebtoken
+nedb
+path
+bootstrap
+passport
+passport-local
+Getting Started:
+Install dependencies using ‘npm install’
+Run the website with the command ‘node index’
+Access the website at http://localhost:9000
+Admin login: Raquel /password
+Users: Register any name available and password must content 8 characters